Marrwan03/QuestionsMath/README.md

 ###

-<h2 align="left">Features:</h2>
+<h2 align="left">🛠️Features:</h2>

 ###

-<h4 align="left">1- Requarment Game: it has requarment for the game like {Level, NumberOfRound,etc..}.</h4>
+<h4 align="left">1️⃣ Requarment Game: it has requarment for the game like {Level, NumberOfRound,etc..}.</h4>

 ###

-<h4 align="left">2- Play Game: Each question has 30 second for answer it with Options and you can use help operation only once.</h4>
+<h4 align="left">2️⃣ Play Game: Each question has 30 second for answer it with Options and you can use help operation only once.</h4>

 ###

-<h4 align="left">3- Result Game: board has two colors Red,Green if you win your board will be green other than this it will be red and it has info for game.</h4>
+<h4 align="left">3️⃣ Result Game: board has two colors Red,Green if you win your board will be green other than this it will be red and it has info for game.</h4>

 ###

-<h4 align="left">4- All Player: any player plays you will see him in the view with data like{Gender, isPass?,etc...}</h4>
+<h4 align="left">4️⃣ All Player: any player plays you will see him in the view with data like{Gender, isPass?,etc...}</h4>

 ###

 <br clear="both">

-<h2 align="left">Techniques and tools used:</h2>
+<h2 align="left">🧰Techniques and tools used:</h2>

 ###